Sadrita404/Blinky/README.md

 | Shipping PCB	| E- Post (Cheapest) | 	- |	$9.81	| — | 	JLCPCB |
 | Total |    |     |   $23.81    |   |    |   |

+For this Project I only need the grant of $14 for the PCB and for the other parts it will provided by Hack Club ( Blinky Board Kit) as it is already selected .

 **Project Under Hack Club**